sixswordstudio/sixswordstudio.github.io/_posts/2024-08-23-career-reflection-part-2-building-balance.md

 For over ten years, I've been doing 'more for less,' providing great value, and digging deep to find a path beyond mere survival.
 I want more than just survival; I want to thrive.
 Thriving means having the resources to care for my disabled mother, buy a home, and start my own family—all of which require a salary that matches my experience and skills.

 ### The importance of stability
-Early in my career, I faced burnout from overwork and under-compensation.
-This experience taught me that true sustainability isn't just about gaining more experience by doing more; it's about creating a balanced loop of fulfilling job responsibilities that support long-term success and well-being for myself, clients, the company, and all stakeholders.
+Early in my career, I learned the importance of balancing workload and compensation to avoid burnout.
+This taught me that sustainability isn't just about gaining experience but about finding a balanced role that supports long-term success and well-being for everyone involved.
+Myself, clients, the company, and all stakeholders benefit when human resources are living healthy and sustainable lives.

 The right combination of duties and rewards can provide the stability I need to support my family.
 My efforts over the years—my striving, reaching, and learning—haven’t been solely for personal satisfaction.
 It’s about achieving a vision many of us share: to "have it all," both a fulfilling career and a stable family life.